-Alex Hanafi is Senior Manager of Multilateral Climate Strategy and a Senior Attorney in EDF’s International Climate Program.
+Alex Hanafi is Senior Manager of Multilateral Climate Strategy and a Senior Attorney in EDF’s Global Climate Program.
 In his work at EDF, he coordinates research and advocacy programs designed to promote policies and build institutions that effectively reduce greenhouse gas emissions around the globe.

 Alex’s work also includes research, analysis, and advocacy on effective governance systems for geoengineering research, as part the Solar Radiation Management Governance Initiative.

 Prior to joining EDF, Alex was a negotiation advisor and instructor for an international negotiation consulting firm based in Boston, Massachusetts.
 During private practice in law firms in San Francisco and Washington, D.C., he counseled clients in negotiating complex environmental disputes.